conedevelopment/simplepay-sdk/README.md

-# simplepay-sdk
+# OTP SimplePay SDK

-PHP SDK for OTP SimplePay API.
+This is a PHP SDK for the OTP SimplePay v2 API.